 MY LAST L.A.
 DAYS

-It became pretty clear about 25 years ago today that things in LA weren’t going to get better, that I wasn’t going to be a comedy star, and on top of that I was being pressured by my dad to give it all up and go back to school and learn some other trade.
-He even got my brother involved to some degree, convincing him to use some of his doctor’s salary to sponsor me through whatever school I chose to finish my education.
-My dad was looking at things through his own perspective as a high school dropout who managed to get a Ph D. According to him, the only two times I ever disappointed him were when I dropped out of college and when I got a vasectomy.
+Published by Rick on Tagged UncategorizedIt became pretty clear about 25 years ago today that things in LA weren’t going to get better, that I wasn’t going to be a comedy star, and on top of that I was being pressured by my dad to give it all up and go back to school to learn some other trade.
+He got my brother involved to some degree, convincing him to use some of his doctor’s salary to sponsor me through whatever school I chose to finish my education.
+My dad was looking at things through his own perspective as a high school dropout who still got a Ph D. He once said the only two times I ever disappointed him were when I got a vasectomy and when I dropped out of college.

 I would get a bit of a reprieve around this time in 2000, as my brother hired me to perform at the reception for my niece’s bat mitzvah.
-I had an interesting audience to play for, as there were my niece’s friends, all in their early teens, and their parents, and GRANDparents.
+I had an interesting audience to play for, as there were my niece’s friends, all in their teens, and their parents, and GRANDparents.
 Somehow I managed to find things that could appeal to all of those age groups, and I got several encores for my efforts.
 The next day, my brother merely said, “You’re doing exactly what you should be doing, and I wouldn’t want you to give that up,” and handed me a check for $1000.

-Actually, a lot of celebs would show up for support, some that I had met before.
+A lot of celebs would show up at different productions for support, some that I had met before.
 One time, Lily Tomlin was there with her partner, and we had run into each other many times over the years.
 We were having a chat during intermission, and the manager of the theatre walked by to tell me there was some work I needed to be doing.
 I got mad and the guy backed off a little, but it was still a bit humiliating.
 I also got some flack another time by letting Smokey Robinson in for free, as he was showing up at the last minute and I needed to start the show.

 There were some not so wonderful stage moments, mostly because there were quite a few dreadful plays I had to spend a few days rehearsing, usually for only two or three actual performances.
 One in particular was a supposed comedic insight into the struggling actor syndrome, where one scene had a barrage of sound and light cues.
 I was having difficulty coordinating them all together, and after 4 or 5 screw-ups, the director came into the sound booth, did the entire segment flawlessly, then said to me, “So what’s the problem?”
 I said, “Well I didn’t write the fucking play.”
-He left me alone after that, and in every subsequent run through of that scene, including the actual performances, I didn’t screw up once.
+He left me alone after that, and in every subsequent run through of that scene, including the actual performances, I was perfecto.

 Leave a Comment